 Faculty of Science

-Computational Science Graduate Program
+Scientific Computing (formerly Computational Science) Graduate Program

-The Computational Science Graduate Program invites applications from individuals interested in teaching the following graduate course in the Spring Intersession 2014 semester.
+The Scientific Computing Graduate Program invites applications from individuals interested in teaching the following graduate course in the Spring Intersession 2014 semester.
 Subject to budgetary restrictions and sufficient enrolments, appointments will be made on a course by course basis and will not entail any obligation to conduct research or to perform any administrative service for Memorial University.
 Appointments will be made in accordance with the provisions in the MUN-LUMUN Collective Agreement.
 Course design and evaluation methods for all courses will be in accordance with the Computational Science Graduate Program regulations and the Memorial University Calendar.

 Course Title: CMSC 6950.
 Research Tools and Applications for High Performance Computing.